Dvalmont07/BinaryToDecimal-dva/README.md

 # BinaryToDecimal-dva
-A simple app the returns the decimal form of a binary number
+A simple app that returns a decimal form of a binary number

 # Binary to Decimal Converter